grandmst/IT-Podcasts-Videos-Audio/README.md

 # IT-Podcasts

 A curated list of IT podcasts.
-Security or current news, Everyone Can Contribute.
+Video series, Audio recordins, of  Security or current news, or anything IT Everyone Can Contribute.

 - [Security](#Security)
 - [Google](#google)